Suspect in U.S. ricin letter threat obsessed by Elvis, body parts

-WASHINGTON Paul Kevin Curtis, charged this week with sending toxic letters to President Barack Obama and other politicians, grew disenchanted with government over a scandal he claimed to uncover in a Mississippi hospital morgue, where he said he found human organs destined for black market sale.
+WASHINGTON Paul Kevin Curtis, charged with sending toxic letters to President Barack Obama and a U.S. senator, grew disenchanted with government over a scandal he said he uncovered in a Mississippi hospital, where he found human organs he believed were destined for black market sale.

-Curtis, 45, best known in Mississippi as an Elvis impersonator who once went to jail dressed in costume, wrote angry letters to government officials and tried to talk to U.S. Senator Roger Wicker at a performance, according to an account posted on the internet by a Paul Kevin Curtis.
+Curtis, 45, best known in Mississippi as an Elvis impersonator who once went to jail dressed in costume, wrote angry letters to government officials and tried to talk to Senator Roger Wicker at a performance, according to an account posted on the Internet by a Paul Kevin Curtis.

 The letters, intercepted by authorities before they reached their destinations, referenced a book Curtis wrote about black market body parts and observed, "Maybe I have your attention now/Even if that means someone must die."